 When Variable Might Make Sense

-The key condition for variable rates is timeline certainty.
-If there's any meaningful chance you'll keep the loan past the initial fixed period, the unpredictability of future payments is a genuine financial risk.
+The key test for any variable rate is timeline certainty.
+If there's meaningful probability you'll hold the loan past the initial fixed period, the unpredictability of future payments is a real financial risk — not a hypothetical one.

 The Refinancing Option